 AI vs. Doctors: Why the Knowledge Era is Dead

-Arjun: (Taking the cup with trembling hands) Thank you.
-But Sir, look at the news.
-That tech giant released the clinical diagnostic plugin yesterday.
+Arjun: Thank you.
+But Sir, you saw the news.
+That tech giant dropped their clinical diagnostic plugin yesterday.
 It’s over.
-They say it passed the USMLE with higher scores than 99% of humans.
-It diagnosed a rare autoimmune condition in seconds; a case three specialists missed for years.
-Just a few seconds.
-Why am I memorizing the CHA2DS2-VASc score?
+They’re saying it passed the USMLE with scores higher than 99% of humans.
+It diagnosed a rare autoimmune condition in seconds… a case three specialists missed for years.
+Seconds, Sir.
+So why am I memorizing the CHA2DS2-VASc score?
 Why am I calculating Child-Pugh or Well’s at 3 AM?
-Why am I learning physical signs that a camera can see better?
-I am obsolete.
-The therapeutic plugin will come soon too.
+Why am I learning physical signs a camera can see better?
+I’m obsolete.
+And the therapeutic plugin?
+That’s coming too.

 Professor: Drink the coffee.
-It is a dark roast.
-Arabica with a 20% Robusta for extra caffeine kick.
+Dark roast.
+Arabica with 20% Robusta for that extra caffeine kick.
 Very stimulating.

-Arjun: You aren’t listening, Sir!
-In two years, it won’t just be software.
-We will have humanoids.
-Hyper-realistic robots.
-They will have warm skin.
-They will make perfect eye contact.
-They will hold a patient’s hand.
-They will scan retinas and listen to hearts without a stethoscope.
-They will know every drug interaction in history.
+Arjun: You’re not listening!
+In two years, we won’t just have software.
+We’ll have humanoids.
+Hyper-realistic robots with warm skin.
+Perfect eye contact.
+They’ll hold a patient’s hand, scan retinas, listen to hearts without a stethoscope.
+They’ll know every drug interaction in history.
 They won’t get tired.
-They won’t complain about the canteen food.
-They went complain about each other too!
-Who will hire me?
+They won’t complain about canteen food.
+Or about each other.
+Who’s going to hire me?

-Professor: (Sipping slowly, enjoying the coffee) No hospital administrator will hire you.
-That is certain.
+Professor: No hospital administrator will hire you.
+That’s certain.

 Arjun: Exactly!
 So I should leave.
 I’ll go into… I don’t know.
 Agriculture?

 Professor: Robots will do that too.
 And they won’t complain about the weather.
 Listen to me, Arjun.
-You are panicking.
-You are thinking just like a machine thinks… you are calculating.
-Let us look at the stakeholders.
+You’re panicking.
+You’re thinking like a machine thinks… you’re just calculating.
+Let’s look at the stakeholders.
 Who benefits from this?

-Arjun: The patients win.
-Rural patients finally access world-class diagnostics.
-Insurance companies win because robots don’t order “just to be on the safer side” MRIs.
+Arjun: Patients win.
+Rural patients finally get world-class diagnostics.
+Insurance companies win because robots don’t order “just to be safe” MRIs.

 Professor: Correct.
 Insurance companies will love this.
-They will pay only for the “Standard AI Protocol” because it is programmable and cheap.
-They will refuse to pay for the involvement of a human doctor unless it is absolutely justified.
-The pharma giants?
-They will feed data directly to the programmed bots.
+They’ll pay only for the “Standard AI Protocol” because it’s programmable and cheap.
+They’ll refuse to pay for human doctor involvement unless it’s absolutely justified.
+Pharma giants?
+They’ll feed data directly to the programmed bots.

 Arjun: And the doctors?

 Professor: The average doctor is finished.
-The “fast-food” physician.
-The one who sees a symptom, checks a chart, and writes in a slip.
-The robot can do it better.
-The robot does not get irritable after a 24-hour shift.
-If your value is just your memory, you are useless.
+The “fast-food” physician who sees a symptom, checks a chart, writes a prescription.
+The robot does it better.
+The robot doesn’t get irritable after a 24-hour shift.
+If your value is just your memory?
+You’re useless.

-Professor: It is 90% of the business of medicine.
-It is 0% of the art of medicine.
+Professor: It’s 90% of the business of medicine.
+It’s 0% of the art of medicine.

 Arjun: Art?
-Sir, with due respect, “art” does not pay for my future home loan EMI.
+Sir, with respect, “art” doesn’t pay my future home loan EMI.

 Arjun: Okay.